 The first mistake most marketing executive resumes make is right there at the very top.
 As a C-suite member, you’re going to be expected to represent the company, network, and help recruit.
 Today, social media is a key part of achieving all of those goals.

-That’s why you need to link to your professional profiles in your header.
+That’s why you need to link to your professional profiles like LinkedIn in your header.